madphysicist/scikit-guess/doc/appendices/reei/translation.rst

    A sample regression for the function :math:`y = a + b \; exp(c \; x)`

-.. todo:: Fix the duplicate misplaced axis zeros. ask on SO
-.. todo:: Also ask how to make proper axis labels
-.. todo:: Make the y-axis reach all the way up and down.
-Seems like a bug.

 .. table:: Numerical values corresponding to the example in \
    :numref:`reei-exp-plot`.
    :name: reei-exp-data